jmcglock/jmcglock/README.md

 Hello Github!

-My name is Joe McLaughlin (Mcglock for short).

 💼 Head of DevOps and Architecture | 🖥️ DevOps | 🔥 GitOps | 🐋 Docker | 🚢 Kubernetes | 🏠 Homelab

 Make sure to find me on other platforms: